jonassodergren/linkviewer/README.md

 ```
 ## Run UI

-Host the ui catalog in a webserver.
-It can be served as a static web page.
+Host the docs/ catalog in a webserver.
+It is a static web page.

 ## Support